-Our health insurance brokers can help you navigate the “Health Insurance Maze” with plans offered both on and off the health exchange.
+Our private health insurance brokers in Kansas can help you navigate the “Health Insurance Maze” with plans offered both on and off the health exchange.
 Most people shopping for health insurance are individuals, families, small business owners, someone losing a group plan and realizing how expensive COBRA can cost (not to mention in most cases it only lasts for 18 months).

 Health Sharing Plans

 Some health sharing plans have many similarities to traditional insurance, but it’s important to understand the difference between the two.
 Some of the companies you might recognize in this space are Medishare, Oneshare Health, Zion and Christian Health Ministries.
 Health sharing is not insurance at all, but many of them act very similarly (they all have different guidelines on how they treat pre-existing conditions, and it is imperative that someone joining knows exactly what the risks are.

 Whether you go with a traditional health insurance plan, a Short-Term Medical Plan, or a Health Sharing Plan, you’ll find that in most cases the deductibles are $5,000-$8000+ (lower deductibles are offered but usually at a much steeper monthly premium) for people in Kansas.
 Supplemental health insurance plans can be a great strategy to fill in these gaps.
 There are numerous types of supplements available (Hospitalization, Surgery, ER, Ambulance, Accident, Cancer, Heart, Stroke etc).
 Most of these pay directly to the insured at no deductible, meaning “first dollar coverage”.